Jason Watkins

 Jason Peter Watkins (born 28 October 1962) is an English stage, film and television actor.
 He played the lead role in the two-part drama The Lost Honour of Christopher Jefferies, for which he won the BAFTA TV Award for Best Actor.
 He has also played William Herrick in Being Human, Gavin Strong in Trollied, Simon Harwood in W1A, Gordon Shakespeare in the film series Nativity, British Prime Minister Harold Wilson in Season 3 of The Crown and Detective Sergeant Dodds in McDonald & Dodds.

 Early life

 Watkins was born in 1962, in Windsor Road, Albrighton, Shropshire, where he lived until the age of seven, when his parents moved to Wolverhampton.
-His father Alan was a metallurgist at Marston's Brewery in Wolverhampton and his mother a teacher at Albrighton's primary school.
+His father Alan was a metallurgist at Marston in Wolverhampton and his mother a teacher at Albrighton's primary school.
 He credits his introduction to entertainment to taking lessons in clowning at Bridgnorth from mime artist Ben Benison, also a presenter on TV programme Vision On.

 Being dyslexic, Watkins enjoyed drama as a subject least affected by this issue.
 He furthered his acting skills as a student of the Royal Academy of Dramatic Art in London, graduating in 1985 with an Acting (RADA Diploma).